taskcluster/stateless-dns-go/README.md

 Go library usage
 ----------------

-Here is a silly example:
+Here is a trivial example:

 ```go
 import (